angelchavez19/url-shortener/README.md

 ### **POST** `/api/url`

-Este endpoint recibe una URL para acortarla.
+This endpoint receives a URL to shorten.

 **Request Body:**